 3. Build a share portfolio

-Shares have plenty going for them as an investment.
-You need very little capital to get started and you can sell your shares at a moment’s notice if you need funds in a hurry.
+Shares can be a lucrative investment.
+You need very little capital to get started and you can sell your shares easily if you need funds in a hurry.

 4. Consider exchange-traded funds (ETFs)